Jarnisan/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ### ADB

 First of all make sure you have the latest **Mbed OS Portenta Core**, which contains the adb program.

 You can go to its directory inside the **Arduino15/packages/arduino/tools/adb/32.0.0**.
-To check the tool you can use your teminal and type `adb`, you should get feedback from the tool when typing this.
+To check the tool you can use your terminal and type `adb`, you should get feedback from the tool when typing this.

 To know the list of devices that can be accessed type `adb devices`.